13 Houseplants You Can’t Kill

 Share the ♥︎

 Bringing the outdoors in through the use of plants is my favorite way of creating a welcoming and joyful space in any part of a home.
 I’m talking about the kitchen, bathroom, office, bedroom, living room, literally any spot where a little sunlight shines.
-There are so many benefits of having houseplants in your home besides the beauty they bring like improving air quality, lowering stress levels and even help lowering background noise if you have noisy neighbors.

-But are you concerned about that black thumb of yours?
-Have you had a track record of plants dying as soon as you look at them?
-I say this because I’ve been there.
-I still can’t figure out succulents.
-I know, I know.
-They’re the easiest plants to keep alive.
-But I do have a few houseplants that I not only have managed to keep alive for 6 months now, but they’re thriving!
-One I’ve only water once a month.
-So, if you’ve been wanting to incorporate a few houseplants in your home, know that you’ll be successful and therefore won’t waste any money, here are a few you need to try that will last for the long haul.
+But I do have a few houseplants that I not only have managed to keep alive for months and even years in some cases, but they’re thriving!
+One I’ve only watered once a month.
+So, if you’ve been wanting to incorporate a few houseplants in your home, but also want to know that you’ll be successful and therefore won’t waste any money, here are a few you need to try that will last for the long haul.

 Snake Plant

-I took a chance on the snake plant several months ago when I knew I wanted to try them in our entryway.
-I dove right in with buying 6 right away with my fingers crossed the very little light in the space would be enough.
 Well, wouldn’t you know, they love the space they’re in!
-All 6 are doing well, so well, I’ve started placing more snake plants throughout the house.
+All 6 did so well, I’ve started placing more snake plants throughout the house.
 And get this, I only water them one time a month.

 Amount of Sunlight: Prefers moderate light but can also tolerate low and high light.